bhavishyachandra/bodycalc.io/README.md

 aws s3 sync static/ s3://bodycalc.io/static/

 ### Zappa AWS deployment manager
-Note that Zappa relies an IAM user which is specified in django.zappa_settings.json.
+- Note that Zappa relies an IAM user which is specified in django.zappa_settings.json.
 I placed a copy of the IAM policy in json format in aws-iam-policy.json.
+- Also note that i had to manually add the VPC settings to zappa_settings.json.
+I never figured out the individual policy permissions for this and so ended up temporarily adding admin rights to the project's IAM user.
+- Finally, for security reasons your RDS MySQL database should ideally use IAM access rather than traditionall username / pwd.

 ```
 zappa init         # see notes below on installation details